 If you are keen on taking up hiking as a pastime then you will want to read our comprehensive checklist of hiking tips for beginners.
 We cover a wide range of topics from equipment and planning to the actual activity itself

-Comprehensive Hiking Checklist For Beginners
+Comprehensive Hiking Tips for Beginners Checklist

 Hiking is an endlessly rewarding activity.
 It provides so many benefits, and is endlessly easy to fit into almost any lifestyle – but the big questions faced by anyone choosing to take that first, brave step into the great outdoors is… well, there’s frankly more than one big question.
 There are lots.
 What should I bring?
 Who should I bring?
 What should I wear?
 What shouldn’t I wear?
 Where should I go?